lucidao-developer/lucidao-smart-contracts/README.md

 The repository uses Docker Compose.
 Prior to conducting any action, you must start the **contracts-env container**.

-Follow the instructions to setup the repository for testing or deploying the Lucid Dao contracts:
+Follow the instructions to setup the repository for testing or deploying the Lucidao contracts:

 - Install docker and docker-compose: